aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - Max t
      - The maximum number of frames in the simulation.

+   * - Use detector
+     - If ``true`` use a depth-of-field detector curve.
+Molecules are detected at a given z depth using the detection probability.
+The default uses a binary detector where any z within the depth-of-field is detected.

+   * - Detector curve
+     - A file containing a detector curve.
+The file has lines containing the z depth (in nm) and the detection probability.
+The fields can be delimited by tab, space, or comma.
+The curve is interpolated using a cubic spline.

    * - Allow restarts
      - If ``true`` then molecules that are outside the depth-of-field for the maximum ``gap`` distance can re-enter the depth-of-field and start a new track.
 Otherwise the molecule is lost.
 Restarts allows an increase in tracks starting close to the edge of the depth-of-field.